Table of Contents

 session.setDeviceOrientation(deviceOrientation);

-The screen orientation setting provided by the Mega plugin is to compensate for the lack of screen orientation monitoring in WeChat Mini Programs.
-WeChat only offers two options, portrait and landscape, in the pageOrientation setting, which are insufficient for AR applications.
-For example, a landscape mode rotated 90 degrees counterclockwise from the natural orientation is entirely different from one rotated 270 degrees counterclockwise.
+The screen orientation setting provided by the mega plugin is to compensate for the lack of screen orientation monitoring in WeChat Mini Programs.
+WeChat only provides portrait and landscape options in pageOrientation settings, which are insufficient for AR applications.
+For example, landscape rotated 90 degrees counterclockwise from natural orientation is completely different from landscape rotated 270 degrees counterclockwise.

-When pageOrientation in app.json is set to landscape, you must call setDeviceOrientation(deviceOrientation) to fix the screen orientation to LandscapeLeft or LandscapeRight.
+When pageOrientation in app.json is set to landscape, you must call setDeviceOrientation(deviceOrientation) to fix screen orientation to either LandscapeLeft or LandscapeRight